Nuitysun/data_science_portfolio/Smartphone_reviews_sentiment_prediction/README.md

 ### Ideas for the next steps:

-It is important to consider that reviews records sometimes don't contain actual review of the product, but rather feedback about shop/service or questions.
-It may be useful to explore how to classify reviews into categories: product review, service feedback, question (record can have category product review and service feedback at the same time).
+It is important to consider that review records sometimes don't contain actual review of the product, but rather feedback about shop/service or questions.
+It may be useful to explore how to classify reviews into categories: `product reviews`, `service feedback`, `questions` (record can have category product review and service feedback at the same time).

-This way it will be possible to refine statistics about sentiment regarding products.
-Also, it may be useful to analyze what sentiment customers express about marketplace itself and service received.
-The next step could be classifying feedback about service in the categories: with what customers are satisfied and what they complain about.
+For `questions` category it’s doesn’t make much sense to predict sentiment.
+While for `product reviews` it is useful.
+Also classifying text type will allow to refine statistics about sentiment regarding products.
+It may be also useful to analyze what sentiment customers express about marketplace itself and service received (`service feedback`, category).
+The next step could be researching if it’s possible to retrieve what customers are satisfied and what they complain about in their feedback about service/product.